Diffractive semi-hard production of a $J/\psi$ or a $\Upsilon$ from single-parton fragmentation plus a jet in hybrid factorization: Theoretical setup

 \subsection{Quarkonium fragmentation and jet selection function}

-We build our NLO collinear FF sets for the $\JPsi$ or $\Yps$ meson by taking, as a starting point, the recent work done in Ref.\tcite{Zheng:2019dfk}.
+We build our NLO collinear FF sets for the \emph{direct} $\JPsi$ or $\Yps$ meson production by taking, as a starting point, the recent work done in Ref.\tcite{Zheng:2019dfk}.
 There, a NLO calculation was performed for the heavy-quark FF depicting the transition $c \to \JPsi$ or the $b \to \Yps$ one, where $c$ ($b$) indistinctly refer to the charm (bottom) quark and its antiquark.
-It essentially relies on the NRQCD factorization formalism taken with NLO accuracy (see, \emph{e.g.}, Refs.\tcite{Thacker:1990bm,Bodwin:1994jh,QuarkoniumWorkingGroup:2004kpm,Brambilla:2010cs,Pineda:2011dg,Brambilla:2020ojz} and references therein), which allows us to write the FF function of a parton $i$ fragmenting into a heavy quarkonium $\cal Q$ with longitudinal fraction $z$ as\footnote{Within the same formalism, collinear FFs for $\bar b$ and $c$ quarks fragmenting into $B_c$ and $B_c^*$ mesons were calculated with LO\tcite{Chang:1992bb,Braaten:1993jn,Ma:1994zt} and NLO accuracy\tcite{Zheng:2019gnb}.}
+It essentially relies on the NRQCD factorization formalism taken with NLO accuracy (see, \emph{e.g.}, Refs.\tcite{Thacker:1990bm,Bodwin:1994jh,QuarkoniumWorkingGroup:2004kpm,Brambilla:2010cs,Pineda:2011dg,Brambilla:2020ojz} and references therein), which allows us to write the FF function of a parton $i$ fragmenting into a heavy quarkonium $\cal Q$ with longitudinal fraction $z$ as\footnote{Within the same formalism, collinear FFs for $\bar b$ and $c$ quarks fragmenting into $B_c$ and $B_c^*$ mesons were calculated with LO\tcite{Chang:1992bb,Braaten:1993jn,Ma:1994zt} and NLO accuracy\tcite{Zheng:2019gnb} (see Ref.\tcite{Celiberto:2022keu} for a recent application at the High-Luminosity LHC)}.

 In Eq.\eref{FF_NRQCD}, ${\cal D}_{i}(z, \mu_F, [n])$ denotes the perturbative short-distance coefficient containing terms proportional to $\ln (\mu_F/m_{\cal Q})$ (to be resummed via DGLAP evolution), $\langle {\cal O}^{\cal Q}([n]) \rangle$ stands for the non-perturbative NRQCD LDME, and $[n] \equiv \,^{2S+1}L_J^{(c)}$ represents the quarkonium quantum numbers in the spectroscopic notation (see, \emph{e.g.}, Ref.\tcite{Bugge:1986xw}), the $(c)$ superscript identifying the color state, singlet (1) or octet (8).
 Limiting ourselves to a spin-triplet (vector) and color-singlet quarkonium state, $^3S_1^{(1)}$, the analytic form of the initial-scale FF depicting the constituent heavy-quark to quarkonium transition, $Q \to {\cal Q}$ (we inclusively refer to $c \to \JPsi$ or $b \to \Yps$), reads (for details on its derivation, see Sections~II~and~III of Ref.\tcite{Zheng:2019dfk})